Dream Chronicles

-Dream Chronicles, first released in 2007, is a franchise centered on a series of adventure, hidden object and puzzle casual games.
+Dream Chronicles, first released in 2007, is a series of adventure, hidden object and puzzle casual games.
 It was created by Miguel Angel Tartaj for KatGames and published by PlayFirst.
-It's also the name of the first game in the series.
+It is also the name of the first game in the series.

-The Dream Chronicles series was intended to include two trilogies, Faye's Journey and Lyra's Destiny, with three games each and two core stories.
-However, only the first five games were released when the distributor and rights holder PlayFirst canceled, releasing and distributing their games on PC/Mac platforms to focus on its growing mobile gaming market.
+The Dream Chronicles series was intended to include two trilogies, Faye's Journey and Lyra's Destiny, with three games each and two core stories, but only the first five games were released when the distributor and rights holder PlayFirst canceled, releasing and distributing their games on PC/Mac platforms to focus on its growing mobile gaming market.
 The developer, KatGames, has since moved on to other projects.

 Development

-Throughout 2005, Miguel Tartaj, KatGames' CEO and lead game designer shared the game idea with two potential partners.
-Tartaj first met PlayFirst's creative director Kenny Dinkin and Director of Publishing Craig Bocks at Casual Connect Amsterdam in 2006.
-He was impressed by their dedication to creativity and innovation and could immediately sense that they shared his vision to make this unique game a reality.
-KatGames eventually signed an agreement with PlayFirst on what came to be known in June 2007 as Dream Chronicles.
+In 2005, Miguel Tartaj, the CEO and lead game designer of KatGames, pitched his game concept to two potential partners.
+Subsequently, Tartaj met PlayFirst's Creative Director, Kenny Dinkin, and Director of Publishing, Craig Bocks, during Casual Connect Amsterdam in the following year.
+Following negotiations, KatGames reached an agreement with PlayFirst, which resulted in the June 2007 release of Dream Chronicles.

-After the success of the original Dream Chronicles, KatGames devoted its time to making the Dream Chronicles series, which is supported by PlayFirst and other third-party developers.
+After the success of the original Dream Chronicles, KatGames devoted its time to making the Dream Chronicles series.
 KatGames team designed the concepts, artworks, and gameplay while partners worked on visual effects, music, story, and marketing.
 Dream Chronicles was inspired largely by the work of Antonio Gaudi and the Art Nouveau movement.